Chapter 44

 Matthew 13:10-17

 We come before You in the Name of Your only begotten Son, Jesus Christ.
-Holy Father please open our eyes, our ears and our heart so we can truly see, hear and understand Your Word and what You are telling us.
-Please remove from us whatever unbelief or skepticism we may have that is hindering us from whole heartily trusting and relying upon You and Your Son, Jesus Christ, for all things.
+Holy Father please open our eyes, our ears and our heart so we can truly see, hear and understand Your Word and what You are teaching us.
+Please remove from us whatever unbelief or skepticism we may have that is hindering us from whole heartily trusting and relying upon You and Your Son, Jesus Christ.

 Amen

-To do this we start by reading the parable of the soils as recorded in,
+To do this we begin by reading the question Jesus’ disciples asked after Jesus presented the parable of the soils.
+Their question is recorded in,

 Matthew 13:10